Hate passwords? You’re in luck – Google is sidelining them

 WHAT ARE PASSKEYS?

-Passkeys use similar offer a safer alternative to passwords and texted confirmation codes.
+Passkeys offer a safer alternative to passwords and texted confirmation codes.
 Users won’t ever see them directly; instead, an online service like Gmail will use them to communicate directly with a trusted device such as your phone or computer to log you in.

 All you’ll have to do is verify your identity on the device using a PIN unlock code, biometrics such as your fingerprint or a face scan or a more sophisticated physical security dongle.